engivan-oracle/developer/java-management-advanced-features/configure-post-install-actions-and-install-java-runtimes/configure-post-install-actions-and-install-java-runtimes.md

 3. If your request has completed successfully, the status will change to **Completed Without Errors**.
   ![image of install completed without errors](images/install-complete-without-errors.png)

 4. Click the **Log Message** under the **Resources** section.
 A series of logs will be displayed.
-Check that the java runtime has been installed.
+Check that the Java runtime has been installed.

    ![image of install complete logs](images/install-complete-logs.png)

-   Check that the post java installation actions has been executed successfully.
+   Check that the post Java installation actions has been executed successfully.

    ![image of install complete logs post install action](images/install-complete-logs-post-install-action.png)

 5. Return to the fleet details page.
 Under the **Resources** menu, select **Java Runtimes**.
-This should display all the java runtimes found in the fleet.
-The installed java runtime should be indicated after next scanning.
+This should display all the Java runtimes found in the fleet.
+The installed Java runtime should be indicated after next scanning.
 You can also check the installation manually on your Managed Instance.
   ![image of verify java runtime installation](images/verify-java-runtime-installation.png)

 ## Task 4: (Optional) Modifying/Removing Post Java Installation Action
-1. This task is applicable if changes are to be made to the post java installation action.
+1. This task is applicable if changes are to be made to the post Java installation action.

 2. On the fleet details page, click on **More actions** and select **Modify Java runtime lifecycle management setting**.